Understanding the signs of drug and alcohol addiction

 Should I discuss my concerns with the person I believe is using?

 This is known as an “intervention” and can be useful, if done from a standpoint of knowledge and care.
 Addiction is not about logic and thus, trying to help, is not about shaming someone in addiction.
 Reasoning won’t help.
 If someone is under the influence of a substance no amounts of words will break through.
 It is not about accusing someone, it is about expressing concern and throwing an olive branch.
 Our clinicians are here to give 24-hour rehab advice.
 They provide a free rehab referral service UK to anyone needing clinician drug advice UK.
+Understanding the signs and symptoms of addiction can be difficult.
+We are not here to judge, only to give advice without charge, obligation and in total confidence.

 Recent Posts